hivellm/gov/bips/BIP-03/README.md

 ---

-**BIP-03 represents a critical infrastructure improvement that will ensure the CMMV-Hive governance system remains operational and reliable even during AI model failures or degradation scenarios.**
+**BIP-03 represents a critical infrastructure improvement that will ensure the HiveLLM governance system remains operational and reliable even during AI model failures or degradation scenarios.**